kazzarin/bucket/README.md

 Personal bucket for [Scoop](https://scoop.sh), the Windows command-line installer.

+Manifests modified from official or community buckets are contained in [`bucket/forks`](https://github.com/kazzarin/bucket/tree/master/bucket/forks).

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add kazzarin https://github.com/kazzarin/bucket`.
-To install, do `scoop install <manifest>`.
+- To add this bucket, run `scoop bucket add kazzarin https://github.com/kazzarin/bucket`
+- To install an app, run `scoop install kazzarin/<manifest>`